Primatology: Racism in primate research

 Early primate research used science to give cover to racist ideology, such as that popularized by Crookshank in his book The Mongol in Our Midst.

 Primate research before the 1950s had roots in eugenics and scientific racism, reflecting and amplifying racist tropes in Western popular culture.
 Robert Yerkes, often considered the founder of American primatology, promoted primate research in 1925 by arguing that it was the most practical way to "wisely and effectively regulate or control individual, social, and racial existence."
 It was practical, he argued, because one could conduct experiments on apes relatively efficiently (compared to humans) without "risk of social censure or legal infringement."

-Yerkes was a key American promoter of eugenics, an ideology intended to improve the genetic quality of the human race.
+Yerkes was a supporter of eugenics, an ideology intended to improve the genetic quality of the human race.
 Eugenics became hotly criticized and, in the US, started to wane in the 1920s.
 In effect, Yerkes worked to build a new discipline (primatology) on the remains of an old one (eugenics).

 Yerkes was far from alone in this effort.
 Konrad Lorenz, an Austrian zoologist whose work heavily influenced the development of European primatology, was also an advocate of eugenics.
 In the early 1940s, Lorenz defended Nazi efforts to prevent interbreeding of different human "races."
 Richard Garner, the attention-seeking professor of "monkey talk" mentioned above, used his platforms to promote white supremacy in the late 1890s and early 1900s.
 F.G.
 Crookshank, a Fellow of Britain's Royal College of Physicians, published a book in 1924 claiming that white people descended from chimpanzees, Black people from gorillas, and "yellow" (Asian) people from orangutans.
 Crookshank, in line with other racial pseudoscientists, argued that racial "mixing" was dangerous and destructive to the white race.

 Significant change to anthropology — and, thus, primate research — came after WWII and the Nazi Holocaust.
-In the wake of Nazi atrocities perpetrated by beliefs about racial superiority, sciences studying humankind shifted dramatically away from differences between races.
-Instead, scientists began stressing the unity of the human species.
+In the wake of Nazi atrocities fueled by beliefs about racial superiority, anthropologists shifted dramatically away from studying differences between races.
+Instead, they began stressing the unity of the human species.
 The "new physical anthropology" promoted by Sherwood Washburn, a pioneer in baboon studies, had an antiracist ethos.

 But while explicit racism in mainstream science waned after WWII, primatology's racist roots have continued to impact the field.
 Donna Haraway drew attention to the legacy of racism and sexism in primatology in her critical history of the field, Primate Visions (1989).
 In 2023, the American Journal of Biological Anthropology published an editorial by Thomas C. Wilson, a Black primatologist, outlining ways that the field's racist legacy (in which Black members constituted only .9% of survey respondents) negatively impacts contemporary research.